 What are typical call responsibilities for a fellow?

 Although each fellow also carries a beeper for night call every four or five weeks, only rarely is it necessary for that fellow to report to any of the hospitals.
-There is a routine Saturday and Sunday staffed read out at both the University and VA hospitals for the on call fellow.
+There is a routine Saturday and Sunday staffed read out at both the University and VA hospitals for the on-call fellow.
+In addition, the fellow will be responsible for 4-5 weeks of late shift (5-11pm).

 How many fellows do you take?